-The Best Encrypted Messaging Apps (Private and Team Messengers)
+The 10 Best Secure Encrypted Messaging Apps in 2023 (Private and Team Messengers)

 Encrypted Messaging apps are in high demand.
 As smartphones and cloud technology become more pervasive and the amount of transmitted data soars, so too skyrockets the necessity for secure communication.

 By now, you’ve heard of encryption.
 You likely use an encrypted messaging app privately or even a secure team communication tool at work.

 As instant messaging technology is so widely used, both personally and professionally, it’s critical to take measures to protect your data, especially as governments, cybercriminals and even big tech themselves are all vying to get their hands on it.